Bachelor of Science (BS): Programming Degree Overview

 Through these curricula, students learn the basics of programming and programming design.
 They may also complete elective courses in popular programming languages such as Java and C++.
 More advanced topics like computer applications are also part of these studies.

 - Prerequisites: A high school diploma or equivalent

 - Program Length: 4 years

 The basics of programming and program design form the core of this degree program.
 In addition to programming courses in languages like Java and C++, students may take advanced coursework in calculus, matrix algebra, and physics.
 Some possible programming course topics may include:

 - Introduction to programming languages

 Popular Career Options

-Students who complete a computer science program may find work in a variety of industries, due to the rising reliance on computers.
-Some of the duties these individuals may need to perform include developing software programs, transferring data and solving technical problems.
+Students who complete a computer science program may find work in a variety of industries.
+They may become involved in developing software, transferring data and solving technical problems.
 Possible career options include: